 "No." Hiccup's eyes narrowed.
 "No, we're not letting them get away.
-Lout, why don't you grab that tow rope and bring them back to Berk with us?
+Lout, why don't you have Hookfang grab that tow rope and bring them back to Berk with us?
 Nice and fast?"

 "Oh, ho ho!
 You got it, Hiccup!"
 Hookfang caught the boat's painter with a back claw and took off at very low altitude.
 Until the invention of the speedboat nearly 1500 years later, no boat would bounce across the waves as fast as that jolly-boat.
 It is doubtful if any boat's crew was ever more terrified of the ride than this crew was.
 They held on for dear life and cursed the day they'd taken up piracy.

 Back in Berk, the pirates were tied and led off to an empty warehouse, where they were kept under guard until Stoick could convene a proper trial.
 The man and woman were gently lowered to the cliffs near the Academy ring, where volunteers untied them and helped them stand.
 The dragon riders landed and took a look at the people they'd rescued.